Pamela Gilbert

-Pamela B. Gilbert (born October 3, 1958) is an American lawyer and has been a partner of the law firm Cuneo Gilbert & LaDuca, LLP since 2003, where she heads the firm's lobbying practice.
-Gilbert is a noted consumer rights advocate who has testified before Congress over fifty times and made dozens of appearances in the national print and electronic media.
-Gilbert leads the Committee to Support Antitrust laws (COSAL), an organization supportive of antitrust legislation.
+Pamela B. Gilbert (born October 3, 1958) is an American lawyer.
+She has been a partner of the law firm Cuneo Gilbert & LaDuca, LLP since 2003, where she leads the firm's lobbying and public policy practice.
+She is a consumer rights advocate who has testified before Congress over fifty times.
+Gilbert serves as the Executive Director and Legislative Counsel for the Committee to Support the Antitrust Laws (COSAL), an organization that supports antitrust legislation.

 Early career and education

-Gilbert graduated magna cum laude from Tufts University with a B.A. in Mathematics in 1980 and received her J.D. degree from New York University in 1984.
-She was a Root-Tilden scholar at NYU Law School.
+Gilbert graduated magna cum laude from Tufts University with a B.A. in Mathematics in 1980 and received her J.D. from New York University School of Law in 1984, where she was a Root-Tilden scholar.

-After law school, Gilbert served as Consumer Program Director at the U.S. Public Interest Research Group from 1984-1989 where she specialized in consumer protection issues.
-She led the effort for congressional enactment of legislation to protect children from toxic art supplies.

-From 1989-1994, Gilbert was Legislative Director and later Executive Director of Public Citizen's Congress Watch, a Washington-based consumer advocacy organization.
+After law school, Gilbert served as Consumer Program Director at the U.S. Public Interest Research Group from 1984 to 1989, focusing on consumer protection issues, including leading efforts for congressional enactment of legislation to protect children from toxic art supplies.
+From 1989 to 1994, she was Legislative Director and later Executive Director of Public Citizen's Congress Watch, a Washington-based consumer advocacy organization.

 Public service

-Gilbert served as Executive Director of the U.S. Consumer Product Safety Commission (CPSC) from 1995-2001.
-In 2001 she left the government to serve as Chief Operating Officer of M&R Strategic Services, a national firm set up to lobby and conduct grassroots and media campaigns around public policy issues.

-In 2009, after the election of President Barack Obama, Gilbert headed the Presidential Transition Team for the Consumer Product Safety Commission.
+Gilbert served as Executive Director of the U.S. Consumer Product Safety Commission (CPSC) from 1995 to 2001, overseeing a staff of approximately 500 and helping to increase the agency's funding by nearly 40 percent.
+In 2001 she became Chief Operating Officer of M&R Strategic Services, a national firm specializing in lobbying and public policy campaigns.
+In 2009, after the election of President Barack Obama, Gilbert led the Presidential Transition Team for the Consumer Product Safety Commission.

 Post-government career

 Gilbert represented the National Association of Shareholder and Consumer Attorneys to oppose efforts in Congress to change the rules for bringing class action lawsuits.
-Gilbert subsequently represented the Center for Justice & Democracy, opposing efforts in Congress to impose Federal government restrictions on malpractice laws.
+Gilbert subsequently represented the Center for Justice & Democracy, opposing efforts in Congress to impose federal government restrictions on malpractice laws.